“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 To be confirmed

-Health and social care is a vast service sector providing support to people who are vulnerable, such as children, older people and adults with disabilities or mental health issues.
+Health and social care is a vast service sector providing support to vulnerable people, such as children, older people and adults with disabilities or mental health issues.
 Our BSc (Hons) Health and Social Care with foundation year offers you the opportunity to develop the values, skills and knowledge essential to good health and social care practice, opening the door to a huge range of rewarding employment opportunities.

-Balancing policy, practice and academic training, our course is strongly linked to the UK government’s agendas for health and social care.
-Our highly experienced and dedicated team will lead you in an exploration of the principles of care, care planning and delivery, the ethical aspects of care, and areas such health promotion, safeguarding, and more.
-We’ll support you as you learn how to collaborate across professional boundaries, use evidence to inform your decisions, and gain understanding of critical issues in health and social care and ways of dealing with them.
+Balancing policy, practice and academic training, our course is strongly linked to the UK government's health and social care agendas.
+Our highly experienced and dedicated team will lead you in exploring the principles of care, person-centred health and social care, the ethical aspects of care, and areas such as health promotion, safeguarding, and more.
+We'll support you as you learn how to collaborate across professional boundaries, use evidence to inform your decisions, and understand critical health and social care issues and ways of dealing with them.

 Practical experience, including a work experience placement in a health and social care setting, is key to your development.
 Our focus is on helping you become a knowledgeable, compassionate, and person-centred care professional.

 Where changes are made to material information contained in this course description or a decision is taken to suspend a course between the offer of admissions and enrolment, we will inform applicants at the earliest possible opportunity and will outline the various options available to the applicant.